Effects on body image

-If you have had a testicle removed, it may affect how you feel about yourself as a man.
+Surgery – If you have had a testicle removed, it may affect how you feel about yourself as a man.
 You may have less confidence and feel less sexually desirable.
 Some men adjust quickly to having one testicle, while others find that it takes some time.
+If you had a retroperitoneal lymph node dissection (RPLND), you may feel self-conscious about the scar across your abdomen.

-Any type of cancer treatment can change the way you feel about yourself (your self-esteem).
+Chemotherapy and radiation therapy – Any type of cancer treatment can change the way you feel about yourself (your self-esteem).
 You may feel less confident about who you are and what you can do, particularly if your body has changed physically.
-Some people find that their sense of identity or masculinity is affected by their cancer experience.
+Some men find that their sense of identity or masculinity is affected by their cancer experience.

 - Give yourself time to get used to any changes to your body.
 Try to see yourself as a whole person (body, mind and personality) instead of focusing on the parts of you that have changed.